DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/setnativedialoghandler.md

 ---
 layout: docs
-title: t.setNativeDialogueHandler Method
+title: t.setNativeDialogHandler Method
 permalink: /documentation/reference/test-api/testcontroller/setnativedialoghandler.html
 ---
-# t.setNativeDialogueHandler Method
+# t.setNativeDialogHandler Method

 To handle native dialogs invoked during the test run, specify a handler function using the `setNativeDialogHandler` method of the